-For lawyers, good client communications can make or break your reputation.
-Whether you’re taking on a new client, emailing or calling someone with an update, or sending out a bill, every time you communicate with your client you shape their idea of what it’s like working with your firm, and a positive experience can mean the difference between a new business referral and a poor review online.
+Good client communication can make or break a lawyer’s reputation.
+Whether you’re meeting a new client, emailing an update, or sending out a bill, you shape your client’s idea of what it’s like to work with you every time you communicate with them.
+A positive experience can mean the difference between a new business referral and a poor review.

-In this guide, you’ll find plenty of tips and tools to help you better communicate with clients and build a more efficient and profitable law firm.
+In this guide, you’ll find tips and tools to help elevate client communication and build a more profitable law firm.

 Client communication best practices

-For an experienced skier, the gentle slope of a bunny hill is no sweat.
-But for someone new on their skis, that gentle slope can feel like a steep, treacherous challenge, and it might elicit all sorts of fears and unexpected behaviors.
+For an experienced skier, a bunny hill is no sweat.
+But for someone new on their skis, that gentle slope can feel steep and challenging, and may elicit fear.

-The same goes for legal cases: Lawyers deal with legal challenges every day, but their clients do not, and a little empathy goes a long way towards helping legal clients navigate unfamiliar situations—while keeping things running smoothly for everyone.
+The same goes for legal cases.
+While lawyers deal with legal challenges every day, their clients don’t.
+A little empathy goes a long way in helping legal clients navigate unfamiliar situations—and in keeping things running smoothly for everyone.

 Communicate clearly, and often

-It’s easy for things to get lost in translation, so making a deliberate effort to ensure your client understands what’s going on can go a long way towards avoiding unnecessary back-and-forth or misunderstandings.
+It can be easy for things to get lost in translation, so making a deliberate effort to ensure your client understands what’s going on can prevent unnecessary back-and-forth or misunderstandings.

 Set expectations from the start

-You’ll serve your clients best when you’re at your best, so setting availability expectations up front is key to ensuring you can care for yourself while meeting your clients’ needs.
-While there will always be those client calls that can’t be ignored, clearly setting communication expectations up front—and then exceeding those expectations—can go a long way.
+You’ll serve your clients best when you’re at your best, so setting availability expectations upfront is key to ensuring you can care for yourself while meeting your clients’ needs.

 Invest in developing your interpersonal skills

 Contrary to popular belief, clients aren’t coming to you solely for your encyclopedic knowledge of the law.
-A little empathy can go a long way, particular in high-stress and emotionally volatile matters such as divorce, bankruptcy, or criminal defense.
+A little empathy can improve the client experience, particularly in high-stress matters such as divorce, bankruptcy, or criminal defense.

 A highly developed emotional intelligence (or EQ) can help you better read both your own and your clients’ emotional responses and adapt your behavior appropriately.